 The Company manages reward card programs for clients.
 Under these programs, the Company receives cash and simultaneously records a liability for the total amount received.
 These accounts are adjusted on a periodic basis as reward cards are funded or reduced at the direction of the customers.
-At December 31, 2023 and 2022, the Company had net deposits totaling approximately \$0.9 million and \$6.0 million, respectively.
+As of December 31, 2024 and December 31, 2023, the Company had net deposits totaling approximately \$6.0 million and \$0.9 million, respectively.

 Our other principal cash payment obligations have consisted principally of obligations under the Revolving Line of Credit.
-As stated above, as of December 31, 2023 and 2022, we had not drawn any funds from the Revolving Line of Credit under the Loan Documents.
+As stated above, as of December 31, 2024 and December 31, 2023, we had not drawn any funds from the Revolving Line of Credit under the Loan Documents.